APalmier99/Quantum_Integer_Programming/README.md

 According to this heuristic, customers are first clustered to allocate them among available vehicles.
 Then, for each vehicle, a TSP is modeled on its assigned cluster.
 To handle subtour elimination in the TSP phase, I employ the recursive Dantzig-Fulkerson-Johnson strategy.
 For the clustering phase, I explore three approaches: Multi-Knapsack Problem, Modularity Maximization CO problem, and a customized Louvain greedy modularity maximization algorithm.

 # Optimization Algorithms
-The research evaluates four optimization algorithms: Adiabatic Quantum Computation, Quantum Graver Augmentation Multi-seed Algorithm, Variational Quantum Eigensolver, and Quantum Approximate Optimization Algorithm.
+The research evaluates four optimization algorithms: Adiabatic Quantum Computation, Quantum Graver Augmented Multi-seed Algorithm, Variational Quantum Eigensolver, and Quantum Approximate Optimization Algorithm.
 Each algorithm is thoroughly discussed, including various warm-start strategies.

 # Innovative Louvain Approach
 My customized Louvain approach enhances the conventional Two-Phase Heuristic, typically reliant on MKP clustering.
 The Louvain approach not only improves final solutions but is also anticipated to scale better to larger problem instances, as solving Louvain on a large graph is significantly faster than achieving optimality with MKP.